Molding Sand - Types of Properties and its Classification

 6: System Sand

-Sand employed in mechanical sand preparation and handling system is called system sand.
+Sand employed in mechanical sand preparation and handling systems is called system sand.
 This sand has high strength, permeability, and refractoriness.

 7: Parting Sand